abdrzqsalihu/abdrzqsalihu/README.md

 ### Hi there 👋

 My name is Abdulrazaq Salihu,
 I am a self-motivated and passionate Software developer with experience in building and maintaining responsive websites.
-Skilled in HTML/CSS, JavaScript PHP and MySQL.
+Skilled in HTML/CSS, JavaScript, React, Firebase, JQuery PHP and MySQL.
 I love problem-solving, working within a team, and bouncing ideas off each other to find a solution.
 I love those exciting moments when a plan comes together or when I finally solve a problem.

 🔭 I’m currently working on https://coaxmeet.com